 In February, Salesforce turned its World Tour Sydney conference into a virtual event in just 10 days.
 Here’s what we learned, along with tips for how you can do the same for your company.

 Last month, due to the unprecedented situation with COVID-19, we spent 10 days pivoting Salesforce World Tour Sydney into a fully virtual event.
-This annual conference is Salesforce’s largest in the Asia Pacific region, attracting around 10,000 onsite attendees and taking more than six months to organize.
+This annual conference is Salesforce’s largest in the Asia Pacific region, attracting around 10,000 onsite attendees and taking more than six months to organise.
 Our reimagined event attracted almost 13,000 registered attendees and 80,000 Salesforce Live views.

 As other companies face similar challenges, they too are pivoting flagship events to virtual spaces.
 This article is for those who are making the difficult decision to transform large-scale events from in-person to online.
 We share what we learned and how our experience can help you.

-Despite the hurdles we faced on the path to this monumental shift, we realized there was an opportunity to do something special.
+Despite the hurdles we faced on the path to this monumental shift, we realised there was an opportunity to do something special.
 Live streaming and conferencing tools are more available than ever before, and online events are far more affordable to produce.
 There’s also no indication online gatherings are a passing trend: Cisco predicts by 2022, 82% of all internet traffic will be video.

 Derek Laney, Salesforce’s Head of Solutions and Product Marketing, Asia Pacific, says his team has been talking about doing online events for years.
 He was excited to replan the conference, despite the challenge ahead.